 This method is also called the ‘Paper Bag Floor‘.
 If you already have a concrete floor in place but are looking for an inexpensive and DIY way to remodel it without a ton of expense then this could be a solid option.

 Plus, since the process is done on a concrete floor it should last for years to come.
 If you have damage to the floor, then it should also be inexpensive enough to maintain as well.

 If you are needing a solid flooring option, then concrete could be a good way to go.
 It is rather expensive because usually, you have to have someone come to pour the floor for you.

 However, if you have the equipment and the know-how then you could potentially tackle this project by yourself, but I wouldn’t recommend it for beginners.
 Though this floor is very functional and would be good for a basement, it is also very cold.

 But if you aren’t sure you’d like to have basic concrete flooring, be sure to follow this tutorial to figure out how to stain your concrete floors with acid.
 Or you could also follow this tutorial to figure out how to paint your concrete floors and give them a unique look.

 I think this is a really neat flooring option.
 You might not think of foam as a flooring option at all, but wow, have times changed.

 So you can actually purchase foam floors by the squares now.
 They aren’t just fun different colored squares either (that would be great for children’s rooms.)
 They also come in foam squares that actually look like wood.
 Could you imagine how soft that would be on your feet?

 Bamboo is a wonderful flooring option.
 When we remodel our living rooms, I’m actually considering splurging a little and going with bamboo flooring because of how durable it is.

 However, you noticed I said ‘splurge.’
-That is because bamboo flooring is a high quality product that often packs a high quality price with it.
-So keep that in mind if considering this option.
+That is because bamboo flooring is a high-quality product that often packs a high-quality price with it.
+Keep that in mind if considering this option.